Cost of Laying a Patio

 To remove any dirt or grime, you should wash the path regularly with a garden hose that has a nozzle with concentrated water flow.
 You should direct the hose at the path rather than the grass to avoid water pooling.

-For stubborn stains, you would hire someone to power wash your path, or you can do it yourself if you have the equipment.
-For any remaining stains, you should rub the area with a stiff scrub brush and use a tiny amount of detergent, then once removed you should rinse your patio with water.
+For stubborn stains, you can hire someone to power wash your path, or you can do it yourself if you have the equipment.
+For any remaining stains, you should rub the area with a stiff scrub brush and use a tiny amount of detergent.
+Then, once removed, rinse your patio with water.

 Brick Patio Maintenance and Cleaning